ng-docs/angular-cn/aio/content/guide/rx-library.md

 ## Naming conventions for observables

 Because Angular applications are mostly written in TypeScript, you will typically know when a variable is an observable.
-Although the Angular framework does not enforce a naming convention for observables, you will often see observables named with a trailing "&dollar;" sign.
+Although the Angular framework does not enforce a naming convention for observables, you will often see observables named with a trailing "$" sign.

 This can be useful when scanning through code and looking for observable values.
-Also, if you want a property to store the most recent value from an observable, it can be convenient to use the same name with or without the "&dollar;".
+Also, if you want a property to store the most recent value from an observable, it can be convenient to use the same name with or without the "$".

 For example: